Will You Soon Have To Pay Sales Tax On Every Online Purchase?

 "I was in D.C. about once a month lobbying this issue, and I became increasingly frustrated," said South Dakota state Sen. Deb Peters, who is also president of the National Conference of State Legislatures.

 She finally lost her temper: "I basically blew up and said, 'I need a bill.
-Somebody get me a bill.'"
+Somebody get me a bill.' "

 The idea was to pass a bill that required out-of-state sellers to collect sales taxes as a way to challenge the U.S. Supreme Court's prior decisions.
 The bill passed the South Dakota legislature, and was invalidated, as predicted by the state courts.
-That, in turn, enabled the state to appeal to the U.S. Supreme Court. where all indications are that at least some of the justices are ready to re-examine the old precedent.
+That, in turn, enabled the state to appeal to the U.S. Supreme Court, where all indications are that at least some of the justices are ready to re-examine the old precedent.

 Indeed, Justice Neil Gorsuch once called the current system "a judicially created tax shelter."
 And, in 2015, Justice Anthony Kennedy suggested he was prepared to overrule the Supreme Court's 1967 and 1992 decisions in light of modern realities.